hachibeeDI/py-json-rpc/README.md

 # PY-JSON-RPC

 Simple and Pluggable JSON RPC toolkit to declare procedures super easy like Flask.
+You can immediately call your function via HTTP or any other network protocol!

 PY-JSON-RPC supports async function handling!!
 It could improve your batch call performance.